GeorgiKostadinovPro/rust-solana-journey/rust_projects/explore-the-maze/README.md

-# A console roguelike game in which the player explores a random generated maze with FoV, collects coins, fights monsters, etc.
+# A console roguelike game in which the player explores a random generated maze with FoV, fights monsters, collects items, etc.

 ## Gameplay video: